Ralph Loop: Teaching AI Agents to Work Autonomously (Without Burning Your Budget)

 Part 3 of 4 in Gluon: Building an AI Agent Orchestrator series

 The core insight is simple but non-obvious: autonomous execution requires three interlocking systems working together.
-Remove one, and the whole thing fails — either it stops when it shouldn't, costs money when it shouldn't, or keeps running when it definitely shouldn't.
+Remove any one, and the whole thing fails -- either it stops when it shouldn't, costs money when it shouldn't, or keeps running when it definitely shouldn't.
+The leash is what makes the freedom possible.

 The Autonomy Problem

-The research is brutal.
-Research suggests the vast majority of AI pilots fail in production deployments.
-The most common reason isn't that the AI was bad — it's that human-in-the-loop becomes the weak link.
+The research paints a harsh picture.
+The vast majority of AI pilots fail in production deployments.
+Not because the AI was bad -- because human-in-the-loop becomes the weak link.
 Teams get flooded with thousands of daily approvals.
 Alert fatigue sets in.
-They switch to "auto-approve" modes.
-Unintended autonomy escalation.
-Chaos.
+Someone switches to "auto-approve" mode.
+And just like that, you've accidentally created uncontrolled autonomy -- the thing you were trying to prevent.

 "We're cooperating with AI, they generate and humans verify.
 It is in our interest to make this loop go as fast as possible, and we have to keep the AI on a leash." — Andrej Karpathy